home-assistant/companion.home-assistant/docs/notifications/critical.md

 ```

 ### ![Android](/assets/android.svg) Alarm Stream
 You can also force the notification to play from the alarm stream so it will make the device ring even if on vibrate/silent ringer mode.
-Users on Android 7 and below can still use the `media_stream` example below as we are just using it to override the default notification behavior for sound.
+Users on Android 7 and below can still use the `chanell` example below as we are just using it to override the default notification behavior for sound.
 In order to make a notification show up immediately and make a sound regardless of ringer mode follow one of the examples below.

 Using this method to can send a normal notification: